- CALL : (+1) 407-273-1001

 Scratch Code

-Creating an integration from scratch requires knowledge of the NetSuite API; particularly its calls and security protocols, familiarity with SuiteScript, knowledge of XML, and familiarity with the target applications API protocols.
+Creating an integration from scratch requires knowledge of the NetSuite API; particularly its calls and security protocols, familiarity with SuiteScript, knowledge of XML, and familiarity with the target application’s API protocols.

-If you have talented NetSuite architects and developers on-hand, then this may be the way you want to go.
+If you have talented NetSuite architects and developers on hand, then this may be the way you want to go.
 An integration from scratch will not require subscription costs down the road although it will need to be maintained through the years (more on this later).
 You can check out an example of a hand-written NetSuite integration below.

 Find a “Connector”

 You may find that a connector is the easiest way to solve your integration need.
-A connector is a pre-built integration application that is created to connect two popular SaaS applications or solve a common use-case.
+A connector is a pre-built integration application that is created to connect two popular SaaS applications or solve a common use case.

 You can find connectors at the SuiteApp store or by going through popular NetSuite partners.
 A quick google search will help you find more connectors but you should be aware that not all connectors available have been vetted by NetSuite and these carry more risk to your system.

-Finding a connector can make your life much easier, however, they are usually only built for popular apps and use-cases as mentioned before and also come with pesky monthly or yearly SaaS fees.
+Finding a connector can make your life much easier, however, they are usually only built for popular apps and use cases as mentioned before, and also come with pesky monthly or yearly SaaS fees.

 Purchase an Integration Platform (IPaaS)